PrameshShrestha508/memorial_book/README.md

-#ONLINE-BOOK-SHOP
+#BMC Pustakalaya

-## THIS IS AN E-PORTAL FOR ENGINEERING STUDENTS
+## THIS IS AN E-PORTAL FOR computer STUDENTS

-An integrated platform made for engineering student, where students can sell their old semester engineering books and also can place order for new books.
+An integrated platform made for computer student, where students can sell their old semester computer books and also can place order for new books.
 There is also a interesting feature called rent a book.
 Extended URL: http://engineeringbooks.netau.net/

 ## FEATURES